 By The Red Hook WaterStories team

 A building boom was expected for Red Hook Point in 1851.
-New streets were being constructed and a cotton mill was planned, to take advantage of the large amounts of cotton already being shipped through Brooklyn.
-A large number of shanties were...
+New streets were being constructed and a cotton mill was planned.
+Cotton was grown in the South but since the opening of the Atlantic Docks, in 1845, shiploads were coming to Red Hook to...

 By The Red Hook WaterStories team